-Having an awesome routine for your family can work miracles on sleep habits, turn poor behavior upside-down and a more positive home where children (and parents) thrive!
-Learn how to create a great routine that works for your family and be sure to download the printable sample schedules for newborn through preschool aged children.
+Having an awesome daily routine for your family can work miracles on sleep habits, turn poor behavior upside-down and a more positive home where children (and parents) thrive!
+Learn how to create a great routine that works for your family and be sure to download the printable sample schedules for baby through preschool aged children.

 For any parent, whether you’re a Stay at Home Mom or working parent, the days with children can be long and tiring.
 But, if you create a routine for your children, you’ll quickly reap the rewards and find that there is an easier way than just “winging it.”